Temple Truck Accident Lawyers

 If you or someone you love has been injured or killed in an 18-wheeler accident, you need a skilled Temple truck accident attorney.
 At Zinda Law Group, our trucking attorneys have a breadth of experience in handling these types of cases, and we have built a reputation for fighting aggressively to get our clients maximum compensation for medical bills, property damage, loss of earnings, pain and suffering, and more.

 The Temple truck accident attorneys at Zinda Law Group have the knowledge and resources necessary to help you to seek the damages you deserve.
-Call us today at 800-863-5312 for a free consultation with one of our Temple trucking lawyers.
+Call us today at 800-863-5312 for a free consultation with one of our Texas trucking accident lawyers.

 *Meetings with attorneys by appointment only*